 John 10: 1-10

-1 Truly, truly, I assure you, he who does not try to enter the sheep pen through the door, but by climbing it from another place, this one is a thief and a bandit .
-2 But he who tries to enter through the door is the shepherd of the sheep.
-3 The gatekeeper agrees to open the door, and the sheep obey his voice, and the sheep belonging to him, he calls them each by name and take them outside.
-4 When he has brought out all who belong to him, he walks in front of them and the sheep follow him, for they recognize his voice.
-5 On the other hand, they will not follow a foreigner, they will rather flee him, because they do not recognize the voice of the foreigners.
-6 This is what Jesus said to them in figures, but they did not understand what he was saying to them.
-7 Jesus therefore went on again, "Truly, truly, I assure you, I am the door (the shepherd) of the sheep.
-8 All who came [before me] are thieves and bandits.
+1 Truly, truly, I assure you, he who does not try to enter the sheep fold through the door, but by climbing it from another place, this one is a thief and a robber.
+2 But whoever tries to enter through the door, here is the shepherd of the sheep.
+3 The doorkeeper agrees to open the door, and the sheep obey his voice, and the sheep belonging to him, he calls each one by name and he leads them out.
+4 When he has brought out all that belong to him, he walks before them and the sheep follow him, for they recognize his voice.
+5 On the other hand, they will not follow a stranger, they will rather flee him, because they do not recognize the voice of strangers.
+6 This is what Jesus said to them in figures, but they did not understand what he meant.
+7 So Jesus took up again, "Truly, truly, I assure you, I am the door (the shepherd) of the sheep.
+8 All those who came [before me] are thieves and robbers.
 But the sheep did not listen to them.
-9 I am the door: if anyone enters by me, he will be liberated.
+9 I am the door: if anyone enters through me, he will be liberated.
 He will walk and find pasture.
-10 The thief only comes to steal, slaughter and destroy, whereas I have come so that they may have life, and have it overflowing.
+10 The thief only comes to steal, slaughter and destroy, whereas I have come so that they may have life, and that they may have it overflowing.

 Is this a leader?